Connectome Inspired Neural Network

 2. Lower Bound on Uncertainty :

-For a network with N N N S S S
+For a network with N N N neurons and S S S synapses:

 Ο prediction 2 β₯ f ( N , S , Ο g 2 ) \sigma_{\text{prediction}}^2 \geq f(N, S, \sigma_g^2)